 But resilience pays off and the rewards are beyond measure.
 FA Mitchell-Hedges was an adventurer and explorer who traveled to remote areas and found the pieces to puzzles, including the possibility of Atlantis.
 From battles with menacing sea creatures to hostile revolutionaries, he meets a lot of danger along the way; so much Michell-Hedges named his autobiography, “Danger My Ally”.

 If there is one book you might read this year, let it be this autobiography!
 It is not only entertaining but illustrates how life is stranger than fiction.
 Of course, there are those who believe his stories are complete bullshit.
-Mitchell-Hedges was accused of being a self-promoting charlatan in his day but no one can deny he lived a life most could only dream and met a plethora of infamous characters.
+Mitchell-Hedges was accused of being a self-promoting charlatan in his day but no one can deny he lived a life most could only dream and met a plethora of famous characters.

 His interactions with bankers are worth the price of the book alone.
-Mitchell-Hedges learns earlier on how money, the very thing that funds our dreams can also become an addictive pursuit in itself, robbing one of their brief time on this Earth.
+Mitchell-Hedges learns earlier on how money, the very thing that funds our dreams can also become an addictive pursuit in itself, robbing one of their brief time on Earth.

 Like many other controversial archeaologists and adventurers of his day, he also manages to get mixed up in the spy business.